The ISWC

 An official ISO copy of the ISWC Standard can be purchased here.

-The ISWC serves as a code to accurately, efficiently and quickly connect authors to a specific musical work.
-This code allows CMOs, publishers, music services and any stakeholder in the music value chain to track, identify, and ensure that music creators are attributed the remuneration that is duly owed to them for the use of each specific musical work allocated with an ISWC.
+The ISWC serves as a code to accurately, efficiently, and quickly connect authors to a specific musical work.
+This code allows CMOs (Collective Management Organisations), publishers, music services, and any stakeholder in the music value chain to track, identify, and ensure that music creators are attributed the remuneration that is duly owed to them for the use of each specific musical work allocated with an ISWC.

 The ISWC uniquely and accurately identifies each specific musical work.
 The identification methods of musical works (e.g., by work title) may result in confusion at times, particularly when multiple musical works share the same or similar titles.
 The ISWC is permanently attributed to a musical work, allowing identification of that musical work even if the work is distributed across countries and languages.
 The ISWC supports a wide range of software applications, including those involving in tracking and exchanging musical works information (e.g. registrations, identifications, royalty distributions).